Business cycle: Cycles or fluctuations?

 The Business Cycle follows changes in stock prices which are mostly caused by external factors such as socioeconomic conditions, inflation, exchange rates.
 Intellectual capital does not affect a company stock's current earnings.
 Intellectual capital contributes to a stock's return growth.

 Unlike long-term trends, medium-term data fluctuations are connected to the monetary policy transmission mechanism and its role in regulating inflation during an economic cycle.
 At the same time, the presence of nominal restrictions in price setting behavior might impact the short-term course of inflation.

 In recent years economic theory has moved towards the study of economic fluctuation rather than a "business cycle" – though some economists use the phrase 'business cycle' as a convenient shorthand.
 For example, Milton Friedman said that calling the business cycle a "cycle" is a misnomer, because of its non-cyclical nature.
 Friedman believed that for the most part, excluding very large supply shocks, business declines are more of a monetary phenomenon.
 Arthur F. Burns and Wesley C. Mitchell define business cycle as a form of fluctuation.
 In economic activities, a cycle of expansions happening, followed by recessions, contractions, and revivals.
 All of which combine to form the next cycle's expansion phase; this sequence of change is repeated but not periodic.

 Proposed explanations

 The explanation of fluctuations in aggregate economic activity is one of the primary concerns of macroeconomics and a variety of theories have been proposed to explain them.

+The Ribbon Model of Economic Psychology illustrating the interplay between market cycles and investor sentiment.